AnnieZhou08/simon/NOTES.md

 # Simon (Easy Task) | NOTES

+## CLARIFICATION

+*We disable the notes when notes are echoing back.
+Therefore clicking on the notes while the notes are still playing will result in no effects.*

 ## Difficulties

 1. Although I have had experience with JavaScript before, I have never used it in an object oriented way.
 Therefore clarifying the concept was definitely something I had to learn before I started coding.